fscorrupt/awesome-stars/README.md

 - [mikf/gallery-dl](https://github.com/mikf/gallery-dl) - Command-line program to download image galleries and collections from several image hosting sites
 - [anibridge/anibridge](https://github.com/anibridge/anibridge) - The smart way to keep your anime lists perfectly synchronized
 - [cvele/imgc](https://github.com/cvele/imgc) - Cross-platform file system watcher with extensible plugin system.
 Excels at automatic image compression (JPEG, PNG, WebP, AVIF) but can process any file type through custom plugins.
 Real-time monitori
-- [Sloth-on-meth/DoorOpener](https://github.com/Sloth-on-meth/DoorOpener) - A sleek, single-button web portal for triggering any Home Assistant action (like opening a building door), protected by secure PIN authentication.
-Perfect for apartment buildings, offices, or any scen
+- [Sloth-on-meth/DoorOpener](https://github.com/Sloth-on-meth/DoorOpener) - A sleek web portal for triggering any Home Assistant action (like opening a building door), protected by secure PIN authentication.
+Perfect for apartment buildings, offices, or any scenario where you
 - [basnijholt/adaptive-lighting](https://github.com/basnijholt/adaptive-lighting) - Adaptive Lighting custom component for Home Assistant
 - [iongpt/boxarr](https://github.com/iongpt/boxarr) - Boxarr is an automated box office tracking application that integrates with Radarr to monitor, add, and manage the latest theatrical releases.
 It provides a beautiful dashboard showing the current box
 - [yungsnuzzy/conjurr](https://github.com/yungsnuzzy/conjurr) - Conjurr is an AI recommendation tool that uses Tautulli watch data to recommend what users should watch next.